Santa Fe Century - Gainesville Cycling Club

 Cancellations

-There is a $5 handling fee for cancellation requests received before October 19th.
-No cancellations after October 18th.
+There is a $10 handling fee for cancellation requests received before March 1st.
+The fee is $15 for requests received before March 27th.
+No cancellations after March 26th.
 If a special shirt was ordered, we may elect to send it to you and deduct the cost from your refund.

 Facility Scheduled Hours of Operation